USS S-26

 USS S-26 (SS-131) was an S-class submarine of the United States Navy.
-She was lost in a collision with a friendly escort ship in late January 1942.
+She was lost in a collision with a friendly escort ship at night in late January 1942, when both vessels were operating without navigation lights to avoid detection by enemy forces.

 Construction and commissioning

 S-26′s keel was laid down on 7 November 1919 by Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts.
 She launched on 22 August 1922, sponsored by Mrs. Carlos Bean, and commissioned on 15 October 1923.

 Service history

 1923–1942

 Operating from New London, Connecticut, from 1923 to 1925, S-26 visited St. Thomas in the United States Virgin Islands and Trinidad from January to April 1924 and Hawaii from 27 April to 30 May 1925.
 Cruising from California ports, mainly Mare Island, San Diego, and San Pedro, S-26 served in the Panama Canal area from March to May 1927, visited Hawaii again during the summers of 1927 to 1928, again served in the Panama Canal area in February 1929, and made visits to Hawaii during the summers of 1929 and 1930.

 S-26 departed San Diego on 1 December 1930 and arrived at Pearl Harbor, Hawaii, on 12 December 1930.
 She then served at Pearl Harbor until 15 October 1938, when she departed to return to New London.
 She arrived at on 25 March 1939 and entered a period in commission in reserve with a partial crew there on 15 April 1939.
 She resumed full duty on 1 July 1940.
 She then performed duty at New London and hydrogen tests at Washington, D.C.

 After the United States entered World War II with the Japanese attack on Pearl Harbor of 7 December 1941, S-26 departed New London on 10 December 1941 and arrived at Coco Solo, Panama on 19 December 1941.
 She subsequently conducted her first war patrol in the waters of the Pacific Ocean off Panama, but did not encounter enemy forces.